backstage/backstage/plugins/api-docs-backend/README.md

 This is an extension to the [api-docs](./../api-docs/README.md) plugin which is responsible for indexing the API specification content surfaced via the API tab of a catalog entity.

-The plugin provides an `ApiDocumentCollatorFactory` which is an implementation of the `DocumentCollatorFactory`.
+The plugin provides an `APIDocumentCollatorFactory` which is an implementation of the `DocumentCollatorFactory`.
 Once integrated into the search plugin, users will be able to search API specification content and navigate to the corresponding API definition.

 ![Search API Specs](./docs/api_search_example.png)